-The company has been able to use its large free cash flow to invest heavily in the future (R&D and acquisitions) as well as buy back significant amounts of its own stock (approx. $115 billion and 34% of outstanding stock in last 10 years).
+The company has been able to use its large free cash flow to invest heavily in the future (R&D and acquisitions) as well as buy back significant amounts of its own stock.

 IBM’s old mainframe business is in a long term decline.
 Over the last 10 years the company’s Revenue growth is negative, Cash Flow from Operations (CFO) is barely positive, and Earnings Per Share (EPS) are only positive because they bought back so many shares.

 Innovation and new products are a tradition at IBM.
 The company consistently tops the annual list of U.S. patent beneficiaries.